RyanGreenup/draftsmith_rs/README.md

 Draftsmith is a modern note-taking and task management system built with a focus on performance, type safety, and flexibility.
 It allows you to organize your thoughts, tasks, and knowledge in a hierarchical structure while maintaining relationships between different pieces of information through tags and parent-child relationships.

 Most importantly, Draftsmith is hackable!
-It allows both client side scripting in [Rhai](https://rhai.rs/book/about/index.html) and client side scripting in Javascript with no HTML sanitization.
+It allows both client side scripting in Javascript with no HTML sanitization and server side scripting in [Rhai](https://rhai.rs/book/about/index.html) (with built in functions registed directly from the server).
 This flexibility makes a great thinking space to tinker with ideas and automate workflows.

 ## Installation